Find Fast Burn Treatment at Southcoast Health Urgent Care Center

 - Third-degree burn: White or charred black skin, dry or waxy appearance to the skin, and little to no pain as the nerves have also been damaged

 A third-degree burn is a medical emergency.
 If you have a third-degree burn or multiple burns, go to your nearest hospital emergency department or call 911.
-You should also seek medical attention at Southcoast Health Urgent Care Center for first- or second-degree burns in Dartmouth, Fairhaven, Fall River, Lakeville, Seekonk, and Wareham, MA if:
+You should also seek medical attention at Southcoast Health Urgent Care Center for first- or second-degree burns in Dartmouth, Fairhaven, Fall River, Lakeville, Seekonk, Wareham, MA and Middletown, RI if:

 - The burn is larger than two or three inches